Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: XI. Variable mass motion equation and velocities subtraction methods

-where the details are presented in (\ref{rozniczka}), and differ from (\ref{dv Einstein}).
-An alternative approach to algebra of velocity quasigroup (or groupoid) is not something completely new and appears in the literature on the subject \cite{Oziewicz, Mexico, Dragan, Ungar 2007}.
+An alternative approach to the algebra of velocity quasigroup (or groupoid) is not something completely new and appears in the literature on the subject \cite{Oziewicz, Mexico, Dragan, Ungar 2007}.
 Particularly interesting is the antisymmetric operation from Dragan's monograph containing lectures from SR \cite{Dragan}:

+This complicated formula is the solution to the physically simple problem of finding the velocity $\mathbf{W}$, which converts the velocity $\mathbf{u}$ to the velocity $\mathbf{v}$, namely $\mathbf{u}\ominus_0 \mathbf{W} = \mathbf{v}$.
+In other words, the relative velocity $\mathbf{W}$ of systems in which the velocities of the same body are $\mathbf{u}$ and $\mathbf{v}$, respectively, is sought.
+So the solution to this reverse velocity issue is the new subtraction formula $\mathbf{W}=\mathbf{u}\ominus_{\wedge} \mathbf{v}$.
+The asymmetry of this operation ($\mathbf{u}\ominus_{\wedge} \mathbf{v}=-\mathbf{v}\ominus_{\wedge} \mathbf{u}$) results from the properties of Lorentz transformation.
+Due to this asymmetry and interpretation of relative velocity, it cannot be ruled out that operation $\ominus_{\wedge}$ (\ref{antisymmetric}) is a more reasonable subtraction of velocities than operation $\ominus_0$ (\ref{velocity}).
+It turns out that Dragan's velocity is a special case of ternary relative velocity introduced by Oziewicz in 2004 (see (\ref{binary subtraction})), which can be expressed covariantly by three four-velocities:

+where $\sigma^{\mu}$ is the four-velocity reference system in which the velocity $\upsilon^{\mu}$ relative to $\nu^{\mu}$ is determined.
+Ternary velocity is an antisymmetric space-like four-vector, whose special case is binary velocity:

+Ternary velocity is based on the Lorentz transformation in the same way as Dragan's velocity, to which it is reduced in the reference system $\sigma^{\mu}=(c, 0, 0, 0)$:

+The similarity of 4D and 3D formulas is clearer if the ternary velocity is expressed by subtraction of binary velocities -- what was done by Oziewicz \cite{binary, Oziewicz}: